qmisslin/archetype/specs.md

 Deletes a log file.

 `purge()`
-Deletes all statistics related to a log file that has been deleted.
+Delete all database entries related to a log file that has been deleted.

 `getCurrent()`
 Retrieves the most recent entry from the `LOGS` table (based on creation date).